wjakob/nanobind/docs/ndarray.rst

 Data ownership
 --------------

-The ``owner`` argument of the :cpp:class:`ndarray`` constructor must specify a Python object that keeps the underlying memory region alive.
+The ``owner`` argument of the :cpp:class:`nb::ndarray <ndarray>` constructor must specify a Python object that keeps the underlying memory region alive.

 A common use case entails returning an nd-array view of an existing C++ container.
 In this case, you could construct a :cpp:class:`nb::capsule